sherry0037/keras-rl/README.md

 ## Implementation and Usages

-1. `dqn_double.py` defines an dqn agent that records both RGB and RAM in callbacks during training.
+1. `new_dqn.py` defines an dqn agent that records both RGB and RAM in callbacks during training.

-    Run `python examples/dqn_atari_double.py` to train a model on RGB and save observations.
+    Run `python examples/new_dqn_atari.py` to train a model on RGB and save observations.

     TODO: change this to train a model on RAM.

     Change the frequency of saving observations on line 212 in `rl/callbacks.py`.

+ 2. Run `python examples/new_dqn_atari.py --help` to see how to use transfer learning models to train RL agent. eg. `python3 examples/new_dqn_atari.py --transfer --transfer_model ff`

+ 3. Go to rgb2ram directory, run `python3 train.py` to learn mapping between RGB and RAM

 ## Next steps: